 Home Daily Nous Features Mini-Heap By Justin Weinberg.
 May 6, 2017 at 12:56 pm 1 Mini-Heap: recent items from the Heap of Links, collected in groups of 10, here for your perusal and discussion.
 If you have suggestions for the Heap of Links, send ’em in.
 “Why philosophy majors make the best entrepreneurs” — five brief reasons from software entrepreneur Nick Miller The philosophical lesson in the claim that giraffes are taller than ants — from David Detmer (Purdue) U. Wisconsin grad students start philosophy outreach program — “We believe that no matter what you are doing, philosophy can help you do it better” “Unsubstantiated claims about unspecified harms” — José Luis Bermúdez (Texas A&M) on the Hypatia controversy Why are academic philosophers fearful? — the profession seems punitive, but “it’s punitive in so many different directions, it’s hard to know where to begin” A map of philosophy — video version (via @anitaleirfall), and a still image of the whole map.
-“Crucial to bridging the divides that we have is a willingness to engage with people… who don’t think like us” — Karen Stohr (Georgetown) talks about talking politics “There are important things about other people that we are not good at imagining.” — particularly the variety and extent of the harms they suffer, says Adam Morton (UBC) “One may think that that the functions of analytical philosophy… have in common the encouragement to speak the truth come what may… …Surprisingly enough that’s not true” “It is an aspect of the human condition in late modernity that we have to live with multiple identities and find a way to negotiate among them” — a short interview with Seyla Benhabib (Yale) There is one comment Cancel reply Your email address will not be published.
-Required fields are marked * Please wait while you are being authenticated...Comment Name * Email * Website Participate in this conversation via emailPlease enter an e-mail address Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
+“Crucial to bridging the divides that we have is a willingness to engage with people… who don’t think like us” — Karen Stohr (Georgetown) talks about talking politics “There are important things about other people that we are not good at imagining.” — particularly the variety and extent of the harms they suffer, says Adam Morton (UBC) “One may think that that the functions of analytical philosophy… have in common the encouragement to speak the truth come what may… …Surprisingly enough that’s not true” “It is an aspect of the human condition in late modernity that we have to live with multiple identities and find a way to negotiate among them” — a short interview with Seyla Benhabib (Yale) Cancel reply Your email address will not be published.
+Required fields are marked * Please wait while you are being authenticated...Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Participate in this conversation via emailPlease enter an e-mail address Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.